Polaris66/ML-models/README.md

 After running for a 1000 epochs it gives maximum of 97% accuracy.
 It is expected to go even higher with more epochs.

 ## Batch Gradient Descent

 Batch Gradient Descent shows a 74-89% accuracy, 63-89% precision and 76-81% recall with un-normalized data all decreasing with decrease in learning rate.

 With normalized data, it gives 88-93% accuracy, 82-92% precision and 89-95% recall.

+It is found with normalized data, increasing the learning rate for normalized data decreases the accuracy.

 ## Stochastic Gradient Descent